opennetworkinglab/aether-docs/developer/aiabhw.rst

 Perform these steps to prepare the server for the AiaB install:

 * Connect the server to the local network
-* Perform a clean install of Ubuntu 18.04 on the server
+* Perform a clean install of Ubuntu 18.04 or Ubuntu 20.04 on the server
 * Set up password-less sudo for the user that will install Aether-in-a-Box

 After the steps above have been completed, install Aether-in-a-Box as follows::